What is the Claims Board?

 The State of Wisconsin Claims Board is governed by section 16.007 of the Wisconsin Statutes and considers money claims against the State.
 The Board meets approximately four times per year.

-The Board has five members representing the Department of Justice, the Department of Administration, the Governorís Office, the State Senate and the State Assembly.
+The Board has five members representing the Department of Justice, the Department of Administration, the Governorís Office, the Senate Finance Committee and the Assembly Finance Committee.
+The current members of the board are: Corey Finkelmeyer, Chair (DOJ), Amy Kasper, Secretary (DOA), Ryan Nilsestuen (Governor's Office), Senator Luther Olsen, and Rep. Terry Katsma.
 The offices of the Claims Board are located at the Department of Administration in Madison, Wisconsin.

 Who Can File a Claim with the State Claims Board?